aandreev0/fsmh/chapters/4-control/ascii-commands.md

 Linear stage has 2048 encoder pulses per mm, hence 2 mm 4096 pulses (0x1000 in hexadecimal).

 You can design your own language of sending commands if you develop devices, specifically much more user-friendly.
-It all depends on implementation of the command processing.
+It all depends on implementation of the command processing on the hardware side.
+Older technology didn't allow got a lot of memory so commands were as short as possible.

-In order to engage devices through such command interface, one has to:
+In order to engage devices through serial command interface, one has to:
  1. establish serial connection at proper baud rate
  1. usually initialize the device at a default state
  1. send command
  1. receive and interpret the response

-Serial interface can be be access using applications or custom scripts.
+Serial interface can be be accessed using applications or custom scripts.
 For windows we have wonderful PuTTY.
-In a pinch you can use Arduino IDE since it has built-in serial terminal (for all platforms).
+In a pinch you can use Arduino IDE since it has built-in serial terminal for all platforms (i.e. both Win and Mac OS X).

 Here an example Python code for working with [linear actuator from Newport](https://www.newport.com/f/linear-actuators-with-conex-controller):